wasmCloud/wasmcloud.com/docs/cli/capture.md

 The following options can be passed for the `replay` subcommand.

-`--actor-id` An actor ID to filter captured invocations by.
-This will filter anywhere the actor is the source or the target of the invocation.
-If provided with an provider ID, it will filter down to interactions only between the actor and provider
+`--component-id` An component ID to filter captured invocations by.
+This will filter anywhere the component is the source or the target of the invocation.
+If provided with an provider ID, it will filter down to interactions only between the component and provider

 `--provider-id` A provider ID to filter captured invocations by.
 This will filter anywhere the provider is the source or the target of the invocation.
-If provided with an actor ID, it will filter down to interactions only between the actor and provider
+If provided with an component ID, it will filter down to interactions only between the component and provider

 `--interactive` Whether or not to step through the replay one message at a time